jeffdanz/techmgmt/management.md

 ### How to Run a Meeting
 Two-pizza teams.
 No PowerPoint (write a memo).
 Start with silence (read the memo).
 (Bezos)

+### Thermodynamics
+- You can't win.
+- You can't break even.
+- You can't quit the game.

+### Amdahl’s Law
+- Is a formula which gives the theoretical speedup in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved.

+### Gustafson's law
+- Gives the theoretical speedup in latency of the execution of a task at fixed execution time that can be expected of a system whose resources are improved.
+It is named after computer scientist John L. Gustafson and his colleague Edwin H. Barsis and was presented in the article Reevaluating Amdahl's Law in 1988.

+### Acton's dictum:
+- "Power tends to corrupt, and absolute power corrupts absolutely.
+Great men are almost always bad men.

+### Amara's law
+- "We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run."

+### Cheops law
+- "Nothing ever gets built on schedule or within budget."

+### Cunningham's law
+- The best way to get the right answer on the Internet is not to ask a question, it’s to post the wrong answer.

+### Hutber's law
+- "Improvement means deterioration."

+### Landauer's principle
+- There is a minimum possible amount of energy required to change one bit of information.

+### Metcalfe's law
+- In communications and network theory: the value of a system grows as approximately the square of the number of users of the system.

+### Vierordt's law
+- "Short" intervals of time tend to be overestimated, and "long" intervals of time tend to be underestimated.

+### Wirth's law
+- Software gets slower more quickly than hardware gets faster.

 PROGRAMMER'S VIRTUES
 --------------------